‘Butcher of Bosnia’ Mladic faces final genocide verdict | Malay Mail

 The war left around 100,000 people dead and 2.2 million displaced.

-During a long tirade, Mladic also said he was a “target of the Nato alliance” and derided the court as a “child of western powers”.
+His lawyers argued that he was far from the scene at the time of the actual killings in Srebrenica, and that he could not be held responsible for the crimes of his subordinates.

+They will be watching for the findings of presiding judge Prisca Nyambe of Zambia, who gave a dissenting opinion in the 2012 verdict of Mladic’s right-hand man Zdravko Tolimir, which questioned the basis for his genocide conviction.

 The appeal hearing was delayed repeatedly after Mladic needed surgery to remove a polyp, and then because of the Covid-19 pandemic.
-Access to the court today is also limited because of coronavirus measures.
+Access to the court on Tuesday is also limited because of coronavirus measures.

 Mladic is the last of the Serb trio to face justice, with Milosevic dying of a heart attack in his cell in The Hague in 2006 before his trial had finished, while Karadzic is serving a life sentence for genocide in Srebrenica.